10XGenomics/rules_conda/README.md

 and we don't forsee making major changes any time soon.
 So, yes
-(though this should not be construed as contradicting the license terms which make clear that we provide no warantee).
+(though this should not be construed as contradicting the license terms which make clear that we provide no warranty).

 [^2]: The main differences between this public version of the rules and
       the internal version are due to divergence between our internal fork of